ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

-Note that renaming on ``ModIface`` is necessarily incomplete: top-level declarations in a ``ModIface`` are identified only by ``OccName`` and cannot be substituted.
+Note that renaming on ``ModIface`` is necessarily incomplete: top-level declarations in a ``ModIface`` are identified only by ``OccName`` and cannot be substituted (possible refactor opportunity here).
 There is one last renaming step that occurs when typechecking the interface (to be discussed later) for handling these top level identifiers.

 Given that interface typechecking must do renaming as well, why can't renaming be deferred to typechecking entirely?
 Immediate renaming